Compression of genomic sequencing data

-High-throughput sequencing technologies have led to a dramatic decline of genome sequencing costs and to an astonishingly rapid accumulation of genomic data.
+In genomics, DNA sequencing is the process of converting information stored in nucleic acid into digital data that can be stored inside computers, and the amount of storage required can be reduced with loseless compression.
+As the rise of modern high throughput sequencing methods allow for more genetic material to be processed, the increased amount of data generated demands extra storage space, and more efficient methods of storage were desired.
+The application of computer science and mathematics into the field spawned new compression algorithms optimized specifically for the storage of genetic material.
 These technologies are enabling ambitious genome sequencing endeavours, such as the 1000 Genomes Project and 1001 (Arabidopsis thaliana) Genomes Project.
 The storage and transfer of the tremendous amount of genomic data have become a mainstream problem, motivating the development of high-performance compression tools designed specifically for genomic data.
 A recent surge of interest in the development of novel algorithms and tools for storing and managing genomic re-sequencing data emphasizes the growing demand for efficient methods for genomic data compression.

 General concepts

 While standard data compression tools (e.g., zip and rar) are being used to compress sequence data (e.g., GenBank flat file database), this approach has been criticized to be extravagant because genomic sequences often contain repetitive content (e.g., microsatellite sequences) or many sequences exhibit high levels of similarity (e.g., multiple genome sequences from the same species).
 Additionally, the statistical and information-theoretic properties of genomic sequences can potentially be exploited for compressing sequencing data.

 Figure 1: The principal steps of a workflow for compressing genomic re-sequencing data: (1) processing of the original sequencing data (e.g., reducing the original dataset to only variations relative to a specified reference sequence; (2) Encoding the processed data into binary form; and (3) decoding the data back to text form.